VE Anniversary Sawston Fun Run - Sunday 3rd May 2020

 The start and finish at Sawston Village College attracted crowds who enjoyed the fancy-dress competition, the childrens slide, face painting, a fire engine and numerous side stalls.
 In addition to the runners Spiderman; Superman, Wonder Woman and many more were present in fancy dress adding to the family appeal.
 Many of the entrants commented on the event by saying "the appeal of the event is the special atmosphere created by the community support around the course; it is like the London Marathon, so different from normal runs".

 The overall winner was John Baslington of Sawston in a time of 25.00 minutes and the winning lady was Kristy Guneratne of Shelford; Sue Woods of Sawston won the over 55 years ladies race for the fifth consecutive year.
 The first Sawston Village College girl was Sophie Brock who also came first in 2018 in the school years 7- 11 category and the first Sawston Village College Boy was Mathew Smith.
 John was especially pleased as he has entered the event over many years, from being a student at Sawston Village College and came back from his army base to enter.
 The most successful family, for the second year, were the Courtois family of Great Abington who had Simon coming first in school years 1-6; mother Sophie coming second in the 40-54 and father Vincent coming third in the 40-54 categories.
-See the Results page for the first three places in all categories.

-Chairman of the organising committee Rotarian Ian Chamberlain said "Many people made the event a big success by supporting us as marshals or by manning water stations.
+Chairman of the organising committee in 2019, Rotarian Ian Chamberlain said "Many people made the event a big success by supporting us as marshals or by manning water stations.
 We thank them, staff of The Cambridge Building Society and other sponsors and businesses and those in Sawston who contributed in some way.
-It was just so good to see everyone enjoying themselves".
+It was just so good to see everyone enjoying themselves”.

 The Rotary club is indebted to the event sponsor The Cambridge Building Society, Jonathan Russell, principal of Sawston Village College and sponsors Adams Harrison, Adcock Engineering, Cooperative Funeral Service, Gibbs Denley F & I Advisers, McDonalds, Morgan Sindall, the Central England Co-op and Sawston Parish Council. as without them the event could not be held.